manjitkumar/drf-url-filters/docs/README.md

 ---
 **Installation**

-1. Download `drf-url-filters` app package from this git repo or can be isnatlled using python-pip like `pip install drf-url-filters`.
+1. Download `drf-url-filters` app package from this git repo or can be installed using python-pip like `pip install drf-url-filters`.

 2. Add `filters` in INSTALLED_APPS of settings.py file of django project.